The author is an engineer by profession and a lover of food. In his free time, he likes to tinker around in the kitchen.

 Stir Fry Spatula

 Get your stir fry spatula ready for your stir fry.
-It has a longer handle compared to the usual spatula used in western cooking.
+It has a longer handle compared to the usual wooden spatula or spoon used in western cooking.
 As stir fry is over a very hot temperature, the longer handle prevents your hand from getting burnt by the hot air.
 It also has a larger surface with sloped and sharper edges to easily stir, scrape and move the ingredients.

 Secret 5: Cook in Batches So You Don't Overcrowd the Wok